artifacthub/hub/docs/faq.md

 ### How do I report issues or request features for Artifact Hub itself?

-You can create an [issue](https://github.com/artifacthub/hub/issues) or [discussion](https://github.com/artifacthub/hub/discussions) on the Artifact Hub GitHub repository.
+You can create a [discussion](https://github.com/artifacthub/hub/discussions) or [issue](https://github.com/artifacthub/hub/issues) on the Artifact Hub GitHub repository.